DominionCyber/talon_hunt_framework_documentation/docs/tqm-specification.md

 The Lookup File Creator uploads a file (typically CSV) into NGSIEM as a lookup table.
 Lookup files are used by saved queries to enrich, filter, or correlate event data against reference datasets.
 The Talon Hunt Framework, for example, ships with lookup files like `rfc_exclusions.csv` that provide standardized exclusion lists for common false-positive sources.

 **How it works:** You specify the filename and point the tool at the file on your local filesystem.
-Talon Manager sends the file content to the `POST /ngsiem-content/entities/lookupfiles/v1` endpoint, which creates the lookup file in your tenant under the specified filename.
+TQM sends the file content to the `POST /ngsiem-content/entities/lookupfiles/v1` endpoint, which creates the lookup file in your tenant under the specified filename.

 **Common use cases:**